+PRESENTATION:

-PRESENTATION: Hard capsule containing 0.5 mg fingolimod (as hydrochloride).
+Hard capsule containing 0.25mg fingolimod (as hydrochloride), Hard capsule containing 0.5 mg fingolimod (as hydrochloride).

-INDICATIONS: Gilenya is indicated as single disease modifying therapy in highly active relapsing remitting multiple sclerosis for the following adult patient groups: Patients with highly active disease despite a full and adequate course of treatment with at least one disease modifying therapy or Patients with rapidly evolving severe relapsing remitting multiple sclerosis defined by 2 or more disabling relapses in one year, and with 1 or more Gadolinium enhancing lesions on brain MRI or a significant increase in T2 lesion load as compared to a previous recent MRI.
+INDICATIONS: Gilenya is indicated as single disease modifying therapy in highly active relapsing remitting multiple sclerosis for the following groups of adult patients and paediatric patients aged 10 years and older: Patients with highly active disease despite a full and adequate course of treatment with at least one disease modifying therapy or Patients with rapidly evolving severe relapsing remitting multiple sclerosis defined by 2 or more disabling relapses in one year, and with 1 or more Gadolinium enhancing lesions on brain MRI or a significant increase in T2 lesion load as compared to a previous recent MRI.

 DOSAGE AND ADMINISTRATION: Treatment should be initiated and supervised by a physician experienced in multiple sclerosis.
-One 0.5 mg capsule to be taken orally once daily.
+In adults, the recommended dose is one 0.5 mg capsule to be taken orally once daily.
+In paediatric patients (10 years of age and above), the recommended dose is dependent on body weight.
+Paediatric patients with body weight ≤40kg: one 0.25mg capsule taken orally once daily.
+Paediatric patients with body weight more than 40kg: one 0.5mg capsule taken orally once daily.
+Paediatric patients who start on 0.25mg capsules and subsequently reach a stable body weight above 40kg should be switched to 0.5mg capsules.
+When switching from a 0.25mg to a 0.5mg daily dose, it is recommended to repeat the same first dose monitoring as for treatment initiation.
+Gilenya can be taken with or without food.
+The capsules should always be swallowed intact without opening them.
 Use with caution in patients aged 65 years and over.
-Safety and efficacy of Gilenya in children up to 18 years has not been established.
+Safety and efficacy of Gilenya in children below 10 years has not been established.
 The same first dose monitoring as for treatment initiation is recommended when treatment is interrupted for: 1 day or more during the first 2 weeks of treatment, more than 7 days during weeks 3 and 4 of treatment, more than 2 weeks after one month of treatment.
 If the treatment interruption is of shorter duration than the above, the treatment should be continued with the next dose as planned.

-CONTRAINDICATIONS: Known immunodeficiency syndrome, patients with increased risk for opportunistic infections, including immunocompromised patients (including those currently receiving immunosuppressive therapies or those immunocompromised by prior therapies), severe active infections, active chronic infections (hepatitis, tuberculosis), known active malignancies, severe liver impairment (Child-Pugh class C), patients with myocardial infection, unstable angina pectoris, stroke, transient ischaemic attack, decompensated heart failure, New York Heart Association class III/IV heart failure in the previous 6 months, patients with severe cardiac arrhythmias requiring anti-arrythmic treatment with class 1a or class III anti-arrhythmic drugs, patients with second-degree Mobitz type II atrioventricular block or third-degree AV block, or sick-sinus syndrome, if they do not wear a pacemaker, patients with a baseline QTc interval ≥500msec, hypersensitivity to the active substance or to any of the excipients.
+CONTRAINDICATIONS: Immunodeficiency syndrome, patients with increased risk for opportunistic infections, including immunocompromised patients (including those currently receiving immunosuppressive therapies or those immunocompromised by prior therapies), severe active infections, active chronic infections (hepatitis, tuberculosis), active malignancies, severe liver impairment (Child-Pugh class C), patients who in the previous 6 months had myocardial infection, unstable angina pectoris, stroke, transient ischaemic attack decompensated heart failure, New York Heart Association class III/IV heart failure, patients with severe cardiac arrhythmias requiring antiarrythmic treatment with class 1a or class III anti-arrhythmic medicinal products, patients with second-degree Mobitz type II atrioventricular block or third-degree AV block, or sick-sinus syndrome, if they do not wear a pacemaker, patients with a baseline QTc interval ≥500msec, hypersensitivity to the active substance or to any of the excipients